YassinELhadedy/EcommerceProductApp/README.md

 13-Navigation graph
 14-MVVM-Databinding
-15-CI/CD (Circle-CI & Fastlane) please pimg me to invite u to dashboard 16-TestCoverage (SonarQube) please pimg me to invite u to dashboard 17-FireBaseTestLab
+15-CI/CD (Circle-CI & Fastlane) please pimg me to invite u to dashboard 16-Publish on AppCenter and Google-Play 17-TestCoverage (SonarQube) please pimg me to invite u to dashboard 18-FireBaseTestLab
-17-Dynamic delivery (will added if u need to see complete sample please goto  https://github.com/googlecodelabs/android-dynamic-features)
+19-Dynamic delivery (will added if u need to see complete sample please goto  https://github.com/googlecodelabs/android-dynamic-features)

 # User Stories
 The following required functionality is completed: